What to Buy for a New Puppy

 Nearly all parents work for a living.
 But your puppy doesn’t.
 Puppies are time intensive and need extra care during puppyhood.
 All dog’s needs have to be met to ensure they are happy and healthy regardless of their age.

 This equates to exercise, walks, exploration, playing, dog grooming, veterinarian care, dog training, dog boarding, and all other pet services.

 Now is the time to find a person and relationship that you trust and want to build a relationship with for the life of your dog.

 Our exclusive members-only club offers just that.
 I have clients (now friends) that I have worked with for decades!
 Focus on establishing long-term relationships for you and your dog’s health.
 This will make all of life’s unforeseen surprises, natural disasters, work, illness, travel, emergencies, socializing, etc., go smoothly and stress-free for both of you.

 For those pet parents not in Los Angeles, we offer a very popular Phone/Video Consultation for dog parents all over the world.
 For a list of all of the pet products listed in this post, you can also bookmark this page and visit our updated Fun Paw Care Amazon pet products page that I use for my own pets and that I recommend for all dogs and cats.

 - A professional dog walking, pet sitting or dog boarding company that is licensed, bonded and insured to the highest amount possible and certified in CPR for dogs, to take care of your puppy whenever you will be gone for more than 4-6 hours or when traveling.

-- Dog training and education to prepare your puppy to become an emotional support animal, therapy dog team, service dog or for the Canine Good Citizen test
+- The best dog training and education to prepare your puppy to become an emotional support animal, therapy dog team, service dog or to prepare for the Canine Good Citizen test

 - Find emergency after hour’s veterinarian hospitals near you that are open 24/7 and have all of these phone emergency phone numbers on hand at all times.